Glossary of Terms

 Adjustment Information Management System (AIMS):

-Online database used to collect information on students with disabilities.
+Education Queensland online database used to collect information on students with disabilities.

 An education adjustment is something that the school does specifically to help your child access education.